railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/index.rst

    *Converting a lead into a sales opportunity.*

 Some companies have more advanced processes for the qualification of a lead.
 They pass through several steps, auch as first call, renewing contact, waiting for a verbal agreement.
-You can then use the field *Step* that is found up to the right of the lead definition.
+You can then use the field :guilabel:`Step` that is found up to the right of the lead definition.
 To move it automatically through the next step, you can use the button that looks like a right arrow.

 Sales Opportunities
 -------------------